Entering the U.S.

 How do I find my I-94?

-Once you arrive in the U.S. your I-94 document will be available on the government website.
+Once you arrive in the U.S. your I-94 document will be available on the government website below.
 Please print the document once you arrive in the U.S. Legally, you are required to carry your I-94 with you at all-times.
-Upon arrival, you may visit the following website to retrieve your I-94.

 You will get a NEW I-94 with a NEW admission number every time you enter the U.S. You should have the letters "D/S" on your I-94, which means that you are admitted to the U.S. for the "Duration of Status", or for as long as your are maintaining status - this is typically the time that it takes for you to complete your degree/program.